CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 There are three other limitations on the types of characters that can be in a company.

-> - Unless at a Darkhaven, an Orc or a Troll cannot be in a company that contains an Elf, a Dwarf, or a Dunadan—and vice versa.
+> - Unless at a Haven, an Orc or a Troll cannot be in a company that contains an Elf, a Dwarf, or a Dunadan—and vice versa.
-> - Unless at a Darkhaven, your Ringwraith's company may only contain your Ringwraith and Ringwraith followers (see [page 58]()).
+> - Unless at a Haven, your Ringwraith's company may only contain your Ringwraith and Ringwraith followers (see [page 58]()).
-> - Unless at a Darkhaven, a company may only contain one leader.
+> - Unless at a Haven, a company may only contain one leader.
 A leader is a character with the keyword "_leader_," in its text box.

 These limitations also apply to moving companies.

 > {: .note }
-> > **Note:** If two companies end up at a non-Darkhaven site and combining those companies would violate the limitations on company composition, one of the companies that just moved must return to its site of origin.
+> > **Note:** If two companies end up at a non-Haven site and combining those companies would violate the limitations on company composition, one of the companies that just moved must return to its site of origin.
 Similarly. an effect that causes such a violation is cancelled (e.g., _We Have Come to Kill_).

 #### Discarding Characters

-Instead of bringing a new character into play during your organization phase, you may discard a character that is at a Darkhaven or at his home site.
+Instead of bringing a new character into play during your organization phase, you may discard a character that is at a Haven or at his home site.
 Your Ringwraith may not be discarded.

 You must take this action when you are forced to discard a character due to a lack of available influence.
-In this case, the character(s) need not be at a Darkhaven.
+In this case, the character(s) need not be at a Haven.

 {: .note }
 > **Clarification:** If a character's mind changes at any point, the influence required to control him also changes.